 Financial Data is Not Likely at Risk

 First, it is important to realize that most news stories about data breaches involve third parties scraping financial data from payment systems, usually using malware.
 This means that both personal information and financial information (think credit cards numbers) are stolen in mass.

 This threat does not exist when using a 3PL.
 When an order is accepted through a shopping cart, the vendor receives all the information so the payment can be processed and the order started.
-When this data flows to the 3PL for fulfillment, only the recipient's personal information gets passed – name, address, and so on.
-So, even if a would-be hacker intercepts the data or somehow hacks the 3PL’s systems, no financial information would be stolen.
+When this data flows to the 3PL for fulfillment, only the recipient's personal information gets passed – name, address, etc. So, even if a would-be hacker intercepts the data or somehow hacks the 3PL’s systems, no financial information would be stolen.